sdimitris/readers-writer-problem/README.md

 ## Utility of program

   Processes are write and read to/from  shared memory concurrently.
 So, we need to synchronize  the processes.
   This is a reader/writer problem based on Inter Process Communication ( IPC).
+At the end of the execution the program prints how many times an entry has been writen/red,how many times a peer has writen/red, and the average time that peer waited to entry  in the critical section.

+## Coordinate processes
   Coordinator's job , is to  synchronize the processes.
   Coordinator, (in this case the father process) coordinates a bunch of processes( child processes).
 The number of child processes is an argument given by user.
 Coordinator create the processes  using  fork().